munificent/craftinginterpreters/book/types-of-values.md

 All of our existing clox code is back in working order.
 Finally, it's time to add some new types.
 We've got a running numeric calculator that now does a number of pointless paranoid runtime type checks.
-We can represent other types internally, but there's no way for a user's program to ever create a value of one of those types.
+We can represent other types internally, but there's no way for a user's program to ever create a Value of one of those types.

 Not until now, that is.
 We'll start by adding compiler support for the three new